attogram/ote/README.md

 * **v2-laravel** - development branch
 * **master** - Temporary project info. <https://github.com/attogram/ote/tree/master>

-## New for 2020

-The OTE project was dormant for many years.
-Now it is being revived!  **OTE Version 2** is planed for release in 2020.

 ## Screenshots

 * Older Version 1 tests: <https://github.com/attogram/attogram-docs/tree/master/open-translation-engine>